Ba-Da-Boom/Reinforcement-Learning-round-2/README.md

 I adapt the game with the PLE (Pygame Learning Environment) which i thank a lot for letting me create an Environnement of Reinforcement Learning

 # Installation
-1.You need to install python3 (see for installation : https://www.python.org/)
+1.You may need to install python3 (see for installation : https://www.python.org/)

-2.You need to install pygame (see for installation : https://www.pygame.org/wiki/GettingStarted)
+2.You may need to install pygame (see for installation : https://www.pygame.org/wiki/GettingStarted)

-3.install pillow with : python3 -m pip install Pillow
+3.You may need to install pillow with : python3 -m pip install Pillow

-4.install matplotlib with : python -m pip install -U matplotlib
+4.You may need to install the font PressStart2p : https://fonts.google.com/specimen/Press+Start+2P?selection.family=Press+Start+2P

 # Starting the game